 - Introduction to Widgets: To schedule a personalized webinar training on widgets, contact firstname.lastname@example.org

-Does LabArchives require installation of software or is it web-based?
+Does LabArchives require installation of software or is it a web-based application?

-Since this is a web-based notebook, wifi and network is a big concern for our lab.
+Since this is a web-based notebook, Wifi and network connections are a major concern for our lab.
 Will the institution provide adequate infrastructure to support?

 Yes, you can access on any device.
 There is also a Mobile App for iOS and Android: http://labarchives.kayako.com/Knowledgebase/List/Index/226/7-la-mobile-apps-and-3rd-party-applications

 Is the data format proprietary?

 No, you can export data to PDF or HTML.
 More information about offline notebooks is available at: http://labarchives.kayako.com/Knowledgebase/Article/View/53/0/68-create-offline-notebook

 Is LabArchives HIPAA compliant?
 Can I enter PII or PHI data?